 ACTION Lay or reduce height and width with circular saw blade.
 Would also respond well to coppicing.
-Lay, or reduce height and width with circular saw blade.

 8 Mature tall hedgerow with spreading tops.
 Stems still healthy (although they may be infrequent) but too large (more than 18cm in diameter) for laying.